Types of Programs

 International InternshipsStudents can participate in an international internship that may range from a few weeks to six months of full-time work.
 The internship integrates academic credit at Western Washington University with on-the-job experience, allowing students to gain valuable skills while working towards a degree.
 Students should start planning at least two quarters in advance for an international internship.
 You must work closely with a faculty advisor when doing an international internship.
 Please view the International Internship Guidelines for more information about requirements and procedures.
-To search for internships visit our Programs page and the IE3 Global Internship website.
+To search for internships visit our Programs page and The Intern Group website.
 If you select an internship that is not available through our Programs page, you may apply through the generic International Internship application.

 Independent Study AbroadIndependent Study allows students to pursue an educational experience not available through regular Western Washington University catalog course offerings.
 Students can participate in an international independent study through a WWU department and the Education Abroad office.
 Students should start planning at least 2 quarters in advance for an independent study abroad.
 Please view the WWU Independent Study Abroad Guidelines for more information about requirements and procedures.
 For more information and to apply for Independent Study Abroad, click here.

 Non-credit International ExperienceStudents participating in an international experience, not for credit, must register their travel with the Education Abroad office.
 For more information and to register the travel, click here.